 Options For Elder Care Testimonials

-Options For Elder Care is a private life care management firm, owned and operated by Barbara (Bobbi) Kolonay, serving Pittsburgh, Allegheny County and the surrounding areas in Western Pennsylvania.
-Bobbi is dedicated to each client’s and family’s needs, with the goal of improving their quality of life using the best resources available.
+Holistic Aging – Options For Elder Care is a private Aging Life Care Management practice, owned and operated by Barbara (Bobbi) Kolonay, serving Pittsburgh, Allegheny County and the surrounding areas in Western Pennsylvania since 2002.
+Our team is dedicated to each client’s and family’s needs, with the goal of improving their quality of life using the best resources available.

-We work hard everyday to ensure our clients are well cared for and happy but don’t take our word for it.
+We work hard everyday to ensure our clients are aging well but don’t take our word for it.

 Let our work speak for itself.
-Below are testimonials from the many different clients that we’ve helped over the years.
+Below are testimonials from the numerous clients that we’ve helped over the years.

 It is difficult to put into words how much Susan’s work with Holistic Aging has meant to our family.
 After my father passed away, he left behind our widowed mother, physically weak, depressed and living at some distance from family.
 She was vulnerable in so many ways, needing help with things including medical and nursing care, physical therapy, transportation, financial protection, troubleshooting and coordinating a complex array of services.
 We found that we just couldn’t manage everything from a distance, and that what we needed more than anything else was someone acting as Mom’s advocate and coordinating her access to needed supports.
 Susan stepped in and really took charge of the situation, keeping tabs on everything happening on the medical front, not only making sure that key appointments were made and kept, but also accompanying Mom to them and maintaining organized health reports.